tbradbury/learning-site/md-posts/kubernetes-local.md

   type: LoadBalancer
 ```

-The file has 2 part a **Deployment** and a **Service**.
+The file has 2 parts a **Deployment** and a **Service**.

-The Deployment creates and runs containers/pods and keeps them alive i.e takes our image and deploys and runs in in our cluster.
-The first 4 lines tell us it a deployment using version type apps/v1 and that it's name is local-tutorial-site.
+The Deployment creates and runs containers/pods and keeps them alive i.e takes our image and deploys and runs it in our cluster.
+The first 4 lines tell us it is a deployment using version type apps/v1 and that it's name is local-tutorial-site.
 We then state the number of replicas of the pod we want.
-So here we have 1 replica of out tutorial-site image.
-So hight trafic sites can have mutiple replicas of the same site that uses a load balancer to distabute traffic to.
+So here we have 1 replica of our tutorial-site image as we are doing this locally and can only have 1.
+Hight traffic sites can have mutiple replicas of the same site that uses a load balancer to distabute traffic to.
 The selector and template sections tie the deployment resourse to the replica set.
-Then the container section defines what will actually run in the pod/s, out local-tutorial-site image along with the portt the container will listen on.
+Then the container section defines what will actually run in the pod/s, our local-tutorial-site image along with the port the container will listen on.
 Note we have set the imagePullPolicy to never, as our image is currently stored locally not in a repo like Docker Hub.
-This ensure we pull the local version.
+This ensures we pull the local version.

 We then define the Service.
 A Service resource makes Pods accessible to other Pods or users outside the cluster.
 Without defining our servise as type **LoadBalancer** it would not be accessible from outside the cluster, Default type is **ClusterIP**.
-The selector defines what is doing to be exposed by the service `app: local-tutorial-site` this matches what we set in the Deployment.
+The selector defines what is going to be exposed by the service `app: local-tutorial-site` this matches what we set in the Deployment.
 Ports set that the service will listen for requests on port 3000 and forward them to port 3000 of the target pod/s i.e send traffic to our site.

-We can now deploy our service to our local cluster using `kubectl apply -f ./local.yaml` we can then check if its been suseful in a number of ways. see pods - `kubectl get pods` or check services `kubectl describe services`.
+We can now deploy our service to our local cluster using `kubectl apply -f ./local.yaml` we can then check if its been successful in a number of ways.
+See pods - `kubectl get pods` or check services `kubectl describe services`.
 If you go to [http://localhost:3000](http://localhost:3000) you will see your site as normal but it's ruinning in your local Kubernetes cluster.

 ## Add an api service

-Lets say we want a movie page on our site that lists the top 100 files of all time.
+Lets say we want a movie page on our site that lists the top 100 films of all time.
 For this we will create a really basic api server that can return that information to be ingested by our site.

 In a new folder (seperate from out tutorial site) `mkdir fake-api` we will start a new project `npm init -y` in its package.json file we will add one dependency and one command: